 We realize that drinking at a party may seem harmless — up until the point when you can’t decide if you’ve had too much to be able to drive.
 And if you do decide that you are “OK” to drive, do you know what the process of being pulled over, arrested, and going to court involves?
 Before you get in the car after you’ve been drinking, making that decision could be easier when you understand what the consequences are, what steps are involved, and knowing that it all could take months to resolve.

-At Donahue Law Firm, we work to ensure you receive a fair chance at court.
+At Donahue Law Firm, Our DUI attorneys work to ensure you receive a fair chance at court.
 Throughout the process, everyone deserves an opportunity to be represented by an experienced DUI attorney who will offer you the best chance at coming through this process with minimal penalties.
-Keep reading to learn more about what happens after you are pulled over and contact our Bend law firm as soon as you can.
+Keep reading to learn more about what happens after you are pulled over and contact the criminal defense attorneys at our Bend law firm as soon as you can.

 In every state, if you are older than 21 and your blood alcohol content (BAC) is above .08 percent or more, you will be charged with a DUI.
 There could be multiple reasons for an officer to pull you over: